 - The servos may be attached to the model using double back servo mounting tape(not included) or by directly gluing the servo to the wing with foam safe CA+.
 Double back servo tape can loosen over time and with exposure to heat, I prefer to glue the servo in place.
 With the radio still on, put a moderate amount of glue on the servo, being careful not to get any near the output shaft, and set it in place on the wing keeping the control surface centered.
 Do the same to the other side.
 Make sure the glue is set before continuing.
 Note** The servo wire should point toward the front of the model.
 Apply a fillet of glue around the servo/wing to help secure it and let it cure being careful not to get any glue near the output shaft of the servo.
 Make sure you don’t try to glue the servo to any taped areas as it won’t stick.

 - Re-Attach the servo wires to the receiver and make sure they are going the right direction.

 - If you have a flap/elevator mix you can program up elevator trim for boost and glide.
 If you can’t set the up elevator trim to a switch on your radio you’ll have to manually put in boost and glide trim using the trim tabs which is hard to do while flying the model.
-My model about 1/16″ of up trim for vertical boost and the model needs approximately 3/16-1/4″ of up trim for glide.
+My model needed about 1/16″ of up trim for vertical boost and approximately 3/16-1/4″ of up trim for glide.

 - Mount the receiver to the bottom of the wing as far forward as the servo wires will allow I cut a slot in the keel to pass the receiver through so the keel held the receiver in place crossways.
 I had to pass one set of servo wires through the slot to connect to the receiver.
 Tape the servo wires down to the wing to hold them in place.